rust-lang/blog.rust-lang.org/posts/inside-rust/2021-04-16-lang-team-apr-update.md

     * implementation is working quite well and migration is nearly implemented also
 * [ffi-unwind](https://github.com/rust-lang/lang-team/issues/19#issuecomment-814581675):
     * C-unwind implementation has landed
-    * there is some ongoing twork to
+    * there is some ongoing work to fix some bugs in the initial implementation
+    * looking at potentially moving to considering setjmp/longjmp
 * [nested pattern stabilization](https://github.com/rust-lang/rust/pull/83386#issuecomment-819719603) has almost completed

 ## Upcoming design meetings